PX4/PX4-user_guide/en/uavcan/ark_flow.md

     * Operation of up to 200k Lux ambient light
     * Works well on all surface conditions
     * Transmitter beam of 2° x 2° to illuminate between 1 and 3 pixels
-* Bosch BMI088 6-Axis IMU
+* Bosch BMI088 6-Axis IMU or Invensense ICM-42688-P 6-Axis IMU
 * STM32F412CEU6 MCU
 * Two Pixhawk Standard CAN Connectors
   * 4 Pin JST GH